 Who Tren de Aragua’s slain leader was

-The man killed was Héctor Rusthenford Guerrero Flores, aged forty-three and known by the alias “Niño Guerrero.”
+The man killed was Héctor Rusthenford Guerrero Flores, aged forty-two and known by the alias “Niño Guerrero.”
 He had led the gang for more than a decade.

-Under him, the group grew from a Venezuelan prison gang into a sprawling transnational network.
+Under him, the group grew from a Venezuelan prison gang into a sprawling transnational network, with our reporting having documented its deep ties to state security forces.
 Its reach now stretches across the Americas and even into Spain.

 He was a wanted man.
 A New York federal court indicted him late last year on charges including racketeering and supporting terrorism, and the US had offered a reward of up to five million dollars.